tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 Something to consider is that all the designs (MathSwe universally) are centered to be symmetric and simple.
 So, shapes are drawn from the center by default.

-The horizontal and vertical segments **have exactly the same physical structure, so it's inefficient to keep that redundancy**.
-The solution can be to *factor out* the repetition, and create a simple enum (enums are basic sun types in Java as well) to denote *its orientation*.
+The horizontal and vertical segments **have the same physical structure, so it's inefficient to keep that redundancy**.
+The solution can be to *factor out* the repetition and create a simple (soft) enum (enums can be basic sum types in Java) to denote *its orientation*.

 Well, the solution is not as easy because of what I said about the importance of getting the `Line` design right at the beginning of this section.

-The coordinate properties (start/end points) don't play well, and are a bit redundant.
+The coordinate properties (start/end points) don't play well and are a bit redundant.
 This can be eventually fixed.
+This happens because `Line` is not a partition, so concepts get more bloated since we're not working with **orthogonal** records —*consequences of boilerplate or redundancy*.

 One out-of-scope detail to add is a data type for points, so we don't use raw `double` primitives.

-Naming is another severe challenge many times here 😵, you must be a domain expert (and FP expert) in granular terms to get this all the way right.
+Naming is another frequent severe challenge here 😵.
+You must be a domain expert (and FP expert) in granular terms to get this all the way right.
 It also takes a huge amount of resources like time, experience, etc.

-I work out challenges per layers, like my EPs, blogs, playgrounds, etc.
+I work out challenges per layer, like my EPs, blogs, playgrounds, etc.

-Now, there are concerns in this incipient stage of this playground, but **the reason for this article comes here: `Line` is not a partition**.
+Now, there are concerns in this playground's incipient stage, but **the reason for this article comes here: `Line` is not a partition**.

 In Haskell terms, we have this definition:

+`Definition of Line in Haskell`

 ```haskell
 data Line